 March 17, 2015

-As soon as David Pack declared himself the “End Time Elijah” he came out with a new understanding of “having all things in common.”
+As soon as David Pack declared himself the “End-Time Elijah” [on January 24] he came out with a new understanding of “having all things in common.”
 Basically, it now means that the members are to send him everything they don’t absolutely need.
 He has asked people to sell property they don’t live on, and to send him savings over a certain amount.
 If they don’t, they are not really “backing” the work of the “Elijah”!
 Even retired people in the RCG, who are able, have been ordered to go back to work in order to send more money to Pack.
 It is no surprise that quite a number of members have decided to jump from this particular sinking ship. –[name withheld]

 March 24, 2015

 I love your site.
 The information is amazing and I appreciate it so very much.
-I’m sharing much of it with others who were considering joining one of these HWA splinter groups, have been in one of them, or have lost a loved one to one of them.
+I’m sharing much of it with others who were considering joining one of these WCG splinter groups, have been in one of them, or have lost a loved one to one of them.